-BNL is located on Long Island, 60 miles east of New York City.
-The Laboratory's 5,265-acre site is near Long Island's geographic center and is part of the Town of Brookhaven, the largest township (both in area and population) in Suffolk County.
-The Laboratory is one of the five largest high-technology employers on Long Island, with approximately 2,700 employees that include scientists, engineers, technicians, and administrative personnel.
+is part of the Town of Brookhaven, the largest township (both in area and population) in Suffolk County.
+The Laboratory is one of the five largest, high-technology employers on Long Island, with approximately 2,800 employees that include scientists, engineers, technicians, and administrative personnel.
 More than 75 percent of BNL employees live and shop in Suffolk County.
 In addition, BNL annually hosts an estimated 4,000 visiting scientists, more than 30 percent of whom are from New York State universities and businesses.
 The visiting scientists and sometimes their families, as well as visiting students, reside in apartments and dormitories on site or in nearby communities.